Houston Rockets’ Kevin Porter Jr. fractured girlfriend’s vertebra in NYC assault, prosecutors say

 NEW YORK (AP) — Houston Rockets guard Kevin Porter Jr.’s alleged attack on his girlfriend in a New York City hotel room left the woman with a fractured neck vertebra and a deep cut above her right eye, prosecutors revealed at his arraignment Tuesday.

-Porter, 23, is charged with felony assault and strangulation in connection with the incident early Monday at the Millennium Hilton near the United Nations in Manhattan.
+Porter, 23, pleaded not guilty to felony assault and strangulation charges in connection with the incident early Monday at the Millennium Hilton near the United Nations in Manhattan.
 Prosecutors said he didn’t stop until his girlfriend, former WNBA player Kysre Gondrezick, ran out into the hallway covered in blood.

-Porter was not required to enter a plea during his brief court appearance.

 The NBA star, who had been in police custody since his arrest around 6:45 a.m.
-Monday, was ordered to post $75,000 cash or obtain a $100,000 bond to secure his release.
+Monday, was released after posting bail, which was set at $75,000 cash or $100,000 bond.
 He was also ordered to stay away from Gondrezick.

 “This is a serious domestic violence case,” Assistant Manhattan District Attorney Mirah Curzer said in court.